emperorofmars/stf-unity/readme.md

 # This Repository
 Apart from the core STF format support, this repository contains a subproject called MTF, which adds support for arbitrary material/shader definitions.
 It's independent of STF and could be further expanded into its own project.

-The `Addons` directory contains support for additional material converters and a set of STF extensions called AVA.
-AVA is a proof-of-concept set of extensions which add support for VR-Avatars to STF.
+Support for VR-Avatars is contained in the AVA directory.
+It's a proof-of-concept set of extensions and converters for VRChat, ChilloutVR and VRM.

 ---